-Site Reference: WJP17 Sk ibeden, near Skipton Site Information Landfill site is closed and undergoing restoration.
-5 5 Proposed access: Existing access at Skibeden HWRC onto A59 (approximately 330m east of junction between A59 and A65).
+Site Reference: WJP17 Skibeden, near Skipton Site Information Landfill site is closed and undergoing restoration.
+Proposed access: Existing access at Skibeden HWRC onto A59 (approximately 330m east of junction between A59 and A65).
 Current use: Household Waste Recycling Centre for waste transfer of household and some commercial waste.
-0.4 Site area: 0.39ha Waste annual tonnage import: 5,000 waste annual tonnage import.
-5,000 Estimated date of commencement: 2015 Proposed Life of Site: Unknown at present Proposed Land Use Retention of Household Waste Recycling Centre (HWRC) for waste transfer of household and some commercial waste.
+Site area: 0.39ha Site area.
+0.39ria Waste annual tonnage import: 5,000 Wasto armage import.
+0,000 Estimated date of commencement: 2015 Proposed Life of Site: Unknown at present Proposed Land Use Retention of Household Waste Recycling Centre (HWRC) for · waste transfer of household and some commercial waste.
 NPPF Vulnerability Less vulnerable Classification Overview of flooding This site is 100% in Flood Zone 1.
 About 5% of the site is subject to medium risk (1:100 (1%)) surface water flooding.
 Low risk (1:1000 (0.1%)) affects a further 10% of the site.
 Site is in a 1km square identified as susceptible to Clearwater and superficial deposit flooding across >25% to <50% of the km square.
 No additional risk factors are noted.
-Proposals are above ground so risk is likely to be lower.
-Relevant Local SFRA North West Yorkshire 1:20 (5%) flood event or This site is not at risk from the 1:20 (5%) flood event.
-Local SFRA Functional Floodplain In the North West Yorkshire SFRA functional floodplain is defined as undeveloped areas in Flood Zone 3, maps were not available for review at the time of writing.
+Relevant Local SFRA Proposals are above ground so risk is likely to be lower.
+North West Yorkshire 1:20 (5%) flood event or This site is not at risk from the 1:20 (5%) flood event.
+Local SFRA Functional This site is not at risk from the 1.20 (5%) flood event.
+Floodplain In the North West Yorkshire SFRA functional floodplain is i iooupium defined as undeveloped areas in Flood Zone 3, maps were not available for review at the time of writing.
 The North West Yorkshire SFRA is in the process of being revised therefore we consider the 1:20 (5%) extent in this location should be considered 'initial' functional floodplain.
 Climate change Climate change to river flood risk is unlikely to affect the site in the latter part of the plan period.
-Climate change offects on ourface water flooding are likely to Climate change effects on surface water flooding are likely to increase the extents of the areas at risk and also the depth of flooding for each event respectively.
-Sequential Test result Pass Exception Test Needed No Is an alternative site No. available which could help meet requirements for this No other HWRC site has been identified as suitable for waste facility, subject to SFRA assessment and this site is located in Flood Zone 1. other tests of suitability? ······································
+Climate change effects on surface water flooding are likely to increase the extents of the areas at risk and also the depth Sequential Test recult of flooding for each event respectively.
+Sequential Test result Pass Exception Test Needed Is an alternative site No. available which could help INU. meet requirements for this No other HWRC site has been identified as suitable for waste facility, subject to SFRA assessment and this site is located in Flood Zone 1. other tests of suitability?
+5. 1 docooding it did this site is located in 1 loca Zone 1. ı